Emira achieves 8.8% half-year distribution growth

 Jennett confirms that, despite the further weakening of the South African economy, Emira is on track to continue its past performance and deliver similar distribution growth for its full year in line with original guidance.

-“We’re heading for even tougher times, but Emira is well positioned with a strong portfolio, good strategy and skilled team.
-We’re sticking to solid fundamentals and targeting opportunities which present themselves for prudent growth that supports shareholder value,” he says.
+He adds: “We’re heading for even tougher times, but Emira is well positioned with a strong portfolio, good strategy and skilled team.
+We’re sticking to solid fundamentals and targeting opportunities which present themselves for prudent growth that supports shareholder value”.

 This growth, says Jennett, will continue Emira’s current portfolio diversified balance across the traditional property sectors of office, retail and industrial as well as offshore REIT holdings.
 It will also cautiously begin Emira’s low-risk consideration of non-traditional sectors, which could include residential property, among others.